satheesh08/FormulaFieldRiskAnalyser/README.md

 ## 🧠 Formula CPU Risk Analyzer for Salesforce

+I’m here to talk about a quiet, yet growing challenge in every mature Salesforce org — formula fields.

+Over time, these fields become deeply nested, reference multiple objects, and use expensive functions like ISCHANGED, VLOOKUP, and PRIORVALUE.
+While powerful, they often hide in plain sight — until they cause Apex CPU timeouts, flow failures, or performance lags across the platform.

+As orgs scale, it becomes harder to track which formulas introduce risk — especially when logic is split across flows, triggers, and declarative tools.

-This Salesforce Lightning Web Component (LWC) helps developers and admins proactively detect **complex formula fields** that may risk hitting **Apex CPU time limits**.
+That’s where This Salesforce Lightning Web Component (LWC) helps developers and admins proactively detect **complex formula fields** that may risk hitting **Apex CPU time limits**.
 It analyzes all formula fields on a specific object and calculates their:

 | 🔍 Metric                         | 🧠 Meaning                                                                                                              |